s3dev/pdvalidate/docs/source/pandas-validation/quickstart.rst

 Our first example shows how to validate a pandas Series with a few dates entered as strings.
 The strings will be automatically converted to datetimes before they are validated.
 Warnings will then be issued and inform the user that some values are invalid.
-If `return_values` is set to ``True``, a pandas Series will be returned with the values converted to the datetime data type.
+If `return_type` is set to ``values``, a pandas Series will be returned with only the valid datetime values.

 .. code-block:: python